 The sciatic nerve is made up of 5 spinal nerves coming together like a rope.

 Sciatica is thought to be the cause of the trapped nerve, but it is not.
-Sciatica is only a symptom and not a diagnosis, this is important to remember.
+Sciatica is only a symptom and not a diagnosis.

-This means if someone tells you that you have sciatica it is not the full story of what is causing their pain.
-You still don’t know the actual pain cause yet.
+This is an important point to remember.
+This means if someone tells you that you have sciatica it is not the full story of what is causing your pain.
+You know the sciatic nerve is irritated, but you still don’t why.

-To understand more of what I mean I think it is necessary that I help refresh your anatomy knowledge of the low back area.
+To help understand this dilemma a bit more I think it is necessary that I help refresh your knowledge of the anatomy of the low back area.

-This means that the disc between the 4th and 5th lumbar bones is pushing out causing a pinched nerve that can then give you a lower back pain and/or leg pain.
+In this brief anatomy video you get to see what a herniated disc at the L4-5 spinal level looks like.
+L4-5 means that the disc between the 4th and 5th lumbar bones is pushing out causing a pinched nerve.
+This is a cause for lower back pain and/or sciatica pain.

 I hope this video will help you understand the lumbar spine anatomy a bit better.

-That is why sciatica is only a symptom and not a diagnosis of the low back and leg pain.
-You still need to know what anatomical structure is making your sciatic nerve feel sore down your leg.
+That is why I said sciatica is only a symptom and not a diagnosis.
+You still need to pin point what anatomical structure surrounding the sciatic nerve is making you feel sore down your leg.

 - Bulging Disc/Herniated Discs